 - Federal Supplemental Educational Opportunity Grants

 All federal funds that are determined to be unearned will be returned directly to the federal government within 45 days.
 As a result, the student may have a balance due to NMU.

 If a student is determined to have earned financial aid that has not been funded, they may be eligible for a Post-Withdrawal Disbursement to the student’s account.
 The Financial Aid Office will contact the student with any remaining requirements.
+Federal grants must be disbursed within 45 days.
 If student loans are included in the unfunded aid, the student will have the option to decline the loan funds so that they do not incur additional debt.
+These loans must be offered to the student within 30 days, allowing the student 14 days to respond to accept or decline the funds.
 Students carrying federal student loans may be required to complete an Exit Counseling session online.

 For alternative loans through private lenders, if a student withdraws from the university, and this withdrawal results in excess funds on the student's account, for default management purposes, these proceeds will be returned to the lender.
 Before alternative loan funds are returned to lenders, Northern Michigan University will deduct any documented educational expenses on a student's account for that semester.

 For fall semester withdrawals, aid for the winter semester will be entirely removed, unless NMU has information that the student is returning.